fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices-part-2.md

     participant Reservation service
     participant Shipping service

-    Reservation service ->> Shipping service: I reserved 1 unit of the smart-watch, <br/> the order requires 2 units so there is another reservation in progress
+    Reservation service ->> Shipping service: "I reserved 1x smart-watch, <br/>the order requires 2x smart-watches, <br/>there is another reservation ongoing"
-    Shipping service ->> Shipping service: Oh Order '123' required 1 item, but reservation is telling me it didn't finished its job, <br/> this is not ready to ship
+    Shipping service ->> Shipping service: "Oh Order '123' required 1x item, <br/>but reservation is telling me it didn't finished its job, <br/>it must be a race condition this is not ready to ship"
-    Reservation service ->> Shipping service: I reserved another 1 unit of the smart-watch, the order requires 2 units and is now fully reserved
+    Reservation service ->> Shipping service: "I reserved another 1x smart-watch, <br/>the order requires 2x units, <br/>it is now fully reserved"
-    Shipping service ->> Shipping service: Starting shipping flow...
+    Shipping service ->> Shipping service: "Starting shipping flow..."
 ```

 Contracts should strive for intuitive consistency, and messages design with event-carried state provide not just information about the event itself but also a summary of the current state of an aggregate, so consumers don't have to infer the state of the aggregate.